ankonzoid/LearningX/gridworld_DPG/README.md

 * [Solving the Hunter-Prey problem as a single-agent problem using relative coordinates (`hunterprey.py`)](https://github.com/ankonzoid/Deep-Reinforcement-Learning-Tutorials/blob/master/hunterprey)

 In deep policy network methods, the policy network outputs the estimated action probabilities via a feed-forwarding of a state.
 Its weights are the generalization of the matrix values in tabular methods, and are responsible for convert the input state into a softmax policy vector of action probabilities.
-The scalability of the policy network comes from the aspect of treating the problem as one of regression and finding patterns that are past the storage of Q(*s*,*a*) values.
+The scalability of the policy network comes from the aspect of treating the problem as a regression problem and using the pattern learning abilities of neural networks.
 The downsides of deep policy networks however are the ones that typically come with training a neural network *i.e. you have to choose the right architectures, losses, optimizers, training samples, etc.*

 The available agents in this code are: